-Phase 1 Clinical Trial for Subcutaneous Formulation of ARGX-113
+Phase 1 Clinical Trial for Subcutaneous Formulation of efgartigimod (fixed maintenance dose used after IV induction)

-In addition to the intravenous product formulation of ARGX-113 that we are currently using in our clinical trials, we are also developing a subcutaneous product formulation designed to enable administration of ARGX-113 to larger patient populations, including patients requiring chronic therapy, potentially outside the hospital setting.
+In addition to the intravenous product formulation of efgartigimod, we are also developing a subcutaneous product formulation designed to enable administration of efgartigimod to larger patient populations, including patients requiring chronic therapy, potentially outside the hospital setting.

-We evaluated the intravenous and subcutaneous formulations of ARGX-113 head-to-head in a preclinical cynomolgus monkey model.
-The results suggest that both formulations result in comparable half-life in circulation of ARGX-113, a favorable bioavailability of 75% of the subcutaneous formulation and a comparable pharmacodynamic effect shown by reduction of total IgG antibodies.
-We believe these results suggest subcutaneous dosing of ARGX-113 in humans may be feasible.
-We initiated a Phase 1 clinical trial in healthy volunteers for a subcutaneous formulation in October 2017 for the treatment of chronic autoimmune diseases.
+We evaluated the intravenous and subcutaneous formulations of efgartigimod head-to-head in a preclinical cynomolgus monkey model.
+The results suggest that both formulations result in comparable half-life in circulation of efgartigimod, a favorable bioavailability of 75% of the subcutaneous formulation and a comparable pharmacodynamic effect shown by reduction of total IgG antibodies.